zdevito/zdevito.github.io/_posts/2022-08-05-cuda-caching-allocator.markdown

 A guide to PyTorch's CUDA Caching Allocator
 ===========================================

 The goal of the CUDA caching allocator in PyTorch is to reach a steady state where the program runs without needing to request new memory from CUDA using `cudaMalloc` and `cudaFree`.
-PyTorch relies on the CPU execution running ahead of GPU execution to hide the latency of the Python interpreter behind the more expensive CUDA operations.
+PyTorch relies on the CPU execution running ahead of GPU execution to hide the latency of the Python interpreter behind the more time-consuming CUDA operations.
 But these memory APIs, especially cudaFree, introduce synchronization which interfere with this process.

 To accomplish its goal, the caching allocator requests blocks of memory from CUDA and figures out ways to split up and reuse these blocks without returning them to CUDA.